Coffee category: Bright

 Process: Carbonic Maceration Natural

-Carbonic maceration processing of coffee is a relatively new and rare processing method that enhances the fermentation process to create unique flavor profiles.
-Expect a bright and fruity coffee with notes of apricot and honey liqueur.
+What to expect: Carbonic maceration processing of coffee is a relatively new and rare processing method that enhances the fermentation process to create unique flavor profiles.
+Expect a bright and fruity coffee with notes of raspberry, honey and black tea.

 Region: Tecapa Chimaneca